 GRK & their Work in Basar

 Gumin Rego Kilaju (GRK) is an apolitical and non-profit making organization.
-Founded by Government employees (both retired and serving) of Basar district in Arunachal Pradesh.
-The sole intention of the NGO is to unify the community for conservation efforts by using traditional practices with modern interventions.
+Founded by Government employees (both retired and serving) of the district in Arunachal Pradesh.
+The sole intention of the NGO is to unify the community for conservation efforts.
+By using traditional practices with modern interventions.
 The organization has been instrumental in involving the community to make the region open defecation free.
 And encourage them to abide by the restrictions on hunting and fishing.

-The Confluence is one of the efforts of GRK to unleash the tourism potential of Basar.
-While the entire community can work together as one unit to organize a festival that will attract people from near and far.
+The Confluence is one of the efforts of GRK to unleash the tourism potential of the district.
+While the entire community works together as one unit to organize the festival that attracts people from near and far.
 The proceeds from the event are shared amongst the stakeholders.
-Like community and the villages as well as invested in their upliftment activities.
+Like it is invested in the community and villages for their upliftment activities.

-It is accessible via road from Silapathar, the nearest railhead which is 87 KMs away.
-Regular Bus services & Light vehicle passenger services are available from Silapathar to Basar.
+It is accessible via road from Silapathar.
+The nearest railhead is 87 KMs away.
+Regular bus services & light vehicle passenger services are available from Silapathar to Basar.

-The nearest Airport is at Mohanbari in Dibrugarh, Assam.
-It is 50 KMs from Silapathar and about 135 Km from Basarvia Bogibeel bridge.
+The nearest airport is Mohanbari in Dibrugarh, Assam.
+It is 50 KMs from Silapathar.
+About 135 Km from Basarvia Bogibeel bridge.
 There are regular commercial flights on a daily basis from Mohanbari to most major cities of India.
 From Silapathar, one can get the local vehicles plying between the two States.